 When to apply

 You should submit your application as early as possible and, for scholars, absolutely no later than two months before arrival in Norway.
-Students should apply by no later than July1st.
+Students should apply by no later than June 30th.

 You may be told that it is possible to apply for a residence permit upon arrival.
 This is accurate but misleading.
 We strongly recommend that you apply well in advance, so that you will be able to acquire a personnummer and open a bank account shortly after arrival.
 Delays in any step of the process might mean delays in receiving disbursements from your Fulbright grant.

 Where to submit the application

 Since 2016, Norwegian immigration regulations have stipulated that residence permit applications from Fulbright grantees and their dependent family members (spouse, children under 18) are to be free of charge.
 You will have to pay the fee to apply, but it will be credited back to the card you used once the papers have been forwarded by the service center to the Consulate General in New York.
 The refund is automatic and will normally take about two weeks.

 Before you submit your application:

 When you receive notification that your residence permit application has been approved:

 * US citizens are not permitted to remain in any country within the Schengen area for more than 90 days within a 180 day period without a residence permit.
 The US State Department has published information on the Schengen Area, to which you may want to refer.